 - six to eight training sessions for parents in small, personalised groups

 - a pre-program consultation for families and children with the speech pathologist

-- three individual visits for families and children with the speech pathologist in which families are videotaped while practising strategies to help the child achieve specific communication goals.
-Families and the speech pathologist then watch the videotaped interaction to 'see' what’s helping the child and what families can modify to help even more.
+- three individual visits for families and children with the speech pathologist.
+Families are videotaped practising strategies to help achieve specific communication goals.
+Families and the speech pathologist then watch the taped interaction to gauge what's helping the child, and what could help further.